wkorando/go-serverless-with-java/STEP10.md

 	...
 	```

 	The `/whisk.system/cloudant` package contains many common database operations; `update`, `read`, `create`, and so on.
 A key concept within serverless is offloading work on to the platform.
-In this case, instead of adding logic to the functions we are writing to handle database behavior, we will instead use these pre-existing functions.
+Here, instead of adding logic to the functions we are writing to handle database behavior, we will instead use these pre-existing functions.

 ---
 **Tip**: If you want a more detailed view of a package you can also run `ibmcloud fn package get [PACKAGE_NAME]` like here: